Risk Appetite Framework

 JSF quantifies and manages market risks (using the historical method or the variance-covariance method.).
 Furthermore, to validate the reliability of the market risk quantification model we have adopted, we also implement back testing to compare calculated value at risk (VaR) with virtual profit and loss from a given portfolio.
 At the same time, we appropriately control investment losses by setting loss limits based on overall profit and loss.

-JSF recognizes liquidity risk as a significant risk, and strives to ensure the funding liquidity necessary for stable business operations by diversifying funding methods and maturities.
+JSF recognizes liquidity risk as a significant risk, and strives to ensure the funding liquidity necessary for stable business operations by securing commitment lines from multiple financial institutions, diversifying funding methods and maturities.
 For cash flow management, we set a minimum amount of liquidity reserves based on the assumption that certain stress events will occur in financial markets.
 We monitor the state of liquidity reserves by formulating cash flow forecasts and confirming the amount of funding available, as well as the status of highly liquid asset holdings, while confirming concentrated maturities for large amounts of funds.
 We also have a system for reporting the status of daily cash flow to management.
-Furthermore, we avoid fund shortages by conducting liquidity stress tests to address risks such as cash outflows when stress occurs in the funding environment.
+Furthermore, we conduct liquidity stress tests to anticipate potential risks, such as cash outflows during periods of stress in the funding environment, and to assess and monitor the required level of on-hand liquidity.
 In addition, we manage liquidity risk on a consolidated basis by receiving daily reports from JSF Trust and Banking that include cash flow forecasts and the status of its liquidity reserves.
 Furthermore, we prepare for unforeseen circumstances with measures to supplement liquidity, such as holding a certain amount of government bonds that we can immediately convert into cash.